 The program focuses on three issues that are central to our lives in the 2020s:

 - Support for married couples and challenges facing Catholic marriage,

 - A time of upheaval in the world with a focus on young people, their relationships, beliefs and values, and

 - What the next few years might bring to our Catholic faith

 A unique feature of Oceania Teams Gatherings has been the opportunity for Team members to meet other Team members from other Regions in Australia and even from Regions in other countries.
 This will continue with the 2021 Gathering.

-Not only will there be an interesting range of presenters there will be feedback from individual participants and follow up in “virtual discussion groups”.
+Not only will there be an a stimulating, well-informed and thought-provoking range of presenters, there will be feedback from individual participants and follow up in “virtual discussion groups”.
 In these groups you will be able to meet and exchange views with Team members from across Oceania.

 A detailed program will be completed and circulated shortly but already all presenters who had agreed to participate in the postponed Gathering last year are committed once again to being part of this “virtual” 2021 Gathering.